-- Press the (CALL) key.
-The directory list appears in the display. - Use the SELECT knob to select the desired vessel or station name.
-Note: The MMSID's for each entry do not appear in the list. - Use the microphone keys to select a working channel. - Press the CALL key.
-The INDIVIDUAL call screen appears in the display.
+- Push the SELECT/ENT knob or press the CALL key.
+The directory list appears in the display. - Use the SELECT/ENT knob to select the desired vessel or station name.
+Note: The MMSID's for each entry do not appear in the list. - Use the microphone keys to select a working channel.